-My next blog will be called The Sugar Syrup Diaries.
-It will cover 1:1, 2:1, 1:2, 1:4.
+My next website will be called The Sugar Syrup Diaries and it will answer the syrup-or-honey question in detail.
+It will cover 1:1, 2:1, 1:2, and 1:4.
 How to cook.
 Beet or cane.
 Essential oils.
 Organic or conventional. pH.
 White or brown.
 Vinegar or lemon juice.
 Feeders.
 Timing.
 Spilling.
 Saving.
 Molding.
 Burning.
-In fact, I’ve already addressed each of these multiple timesironic from a person who avoids the stuff whenever possible.

-But alas, the discussion is not over.
-Syrup season is upon us, or maybe it never left.
+But for now, syrup season is upon us, so the diaries will have to wait.
 Today’s question is simple: Must you feed a new package of bees light syrup or can you feed them honey?

 I think these legends or wives’ tales (husbands’ tales would make more sense) result from doing the same thing year after year without analyzing the reason.
 When we think of packages we think of syrup partly because they come packed with it, and partly because we don’t have extra supers of honey.
 But is it best for the bees?
 Probably not.